Tamed loops: A way to obtain finite loop results without UV divergences: Applications

 The primary antiderivative is zero in the limit $\xi_1 \to 0$, and $C =$ 0 is adopted for this case.
 Thus, the one-loop correction to the two-point function is $\mathcal{T}_\mathrm{P}^{2p} =$ 0.
 In the massless limit, if the renormalization condition $s=-t=-u=\mu^2$ is adopted ($\mu$ is an energy scale), the total one-loop physical amplitude $\mathcal{T}_\mathrm{P}$ of the two-particle scatterings can be written as

-Now we turn to the behavior of the correlation function with the variation of the energy scale $\mu$.
-A real physical quantity is considered to be independent of the energy scale $\mu$ in the perturbation expansion.
-Let us take the electron physical charge $e = e_0 + \Delta e = e_\mu + \Delta e_\mu$ as an illustration, with $e_0$ being a bare parameter and $\Delta e$ being loop corrections, $e_\mu$ being the value at an energy scale $\mu$ and $\Delta e_\mu$ being the corresponding loop corrections.
-In traditional renormalization, the finite $e$ is obtained via $\infty - \infty$, with both $e_0$ and $\Delta e$ being infinite.
-In the view of UV-free scheme, the finite $e$ is obtained via two parameters that both $e_\mu$ and $\Delta e_\mu$ are finite, i.e. a picture of locally finite quantities which are insensitive to the physics at very high energy scale.
-The result $e = e_\mu + \Delta e_\mu$ can be considered as a physical normalization in UV-free scheme, which is different from traditional renormalization via $\infty - \infty$.
-In UV-free scheme, the $n$-point physical correlation function $G^{(n)}_\mathrm{P}$ can be set by the physical field $\phi_\mathrm{P} (x)$ with $\phi_\mathrm{P} (x) = Z^{1/2} \phi (x, \mu)$, and the rescaling factor $Z$ is finite here.
-The local correlation function $G^{(n)}$ (shorthand for a full expression $G^{(n)} (\phi,\lambda,m,\cdots,\mu)$) in the perturbation expansion can be written as $G^{(n)} = Z^{-n/2} G^{(n)}_\mathrm{P}$.
-Considering $\frac{d G^{(n)}_\mathrm{P}}{d \mu}=0$, the variation of $\mu$ in the massless limit can be described by a relation This is the form of the Callan-Symanzik equation \cite{Callan:1970yg,Symanzik:1970rt}, and we have another picture about it in UV-free scheme.
-The $\mu$-dependent term in UV-free scheme is from the boundary constant $C$.
+Now we turn to the behavior of the correlation function with the variation of the reference energy scale $\mu$.
+A physical quantity is considered to be independent of $\mu$ in the perturbation expansion.
+Let us take the electron physical charge $e = e_0 + \Delta e = e_\mu + \Delta e_\mu$ as an illustration, with $e_0$ being a bare parameter and $\Delta e$ being loop corrections, $e_\mu$ being the tree-level value at $\mu$ and $\Delta e_\mu$ being the corresponding loop corrections.
+In traditional renormalization, the finite $e$ is obtained via $\infty - \infty$, with both $e_0$ and $\Delta e$ being infinite (the top region).
+The physical structure of the traditional method is a top-down type, and the UV divergence $\infty$ in the top region is reduced to the low-energy region via $\infty - \infty$ ($e = e_0 + \Delta e$).
+In the view of UV-free scheme, the finite $e$ is obtained via two finite parameters $e_\mu$ and $\Delta e_\mu$ (the bottom region), i.e. a picture of locally finite quantities which are insensitive to the UV region.
+The physical structure of the UV-free scheme is a bottom-up type, with the UV region physics being free.
+In the UV-free scheme, the $n$-point physical correlation function $G^{(n)}_\mathrm{P}$ can be set by the physical field $\phi_\mathrm{P} (x)$ with $\phi_\mathrm{P} (x) = Z^{1/2} \phi (x, \mu)$, and the rescaling factor $Z$ is finite here.
+The local correlation function $G^{(n)}$ (shorthand for a full expression $G^{(n)} (\phi,\lambda,m,\cdots,\mu)$) at the scale $\mu$ can be written as $G^{(n)} = Z^{-n/2} G^{(n)}_\mathrm{P}$.
+Considering $\frac{\mathrm{d} G^{(n)}_\mathrm{P}}{\mathrm{d} \mu}=0$, the variation of $\mu$ in the massless limit can be described by a relation This is the form of the Callan-Symanzik equation \cite{Callan:1970yg,Symanzik:1970rt}, and we have another picture about it in the UV-free scheme.
+In a loop correction, the explicit $\mu$-term is from the boundary constant $C$ at a reference energy scale $\mu$.
 For the $\phi^4$ theory in the massless limit, the one-loop result of the parameter $\gamma$ is zero ($\mathcal{T}_\mathrm{P}^{2p} =$ 0).
-The beta function can be derived by Eq. (\ref{mu-phi}), with the result
+The beta function can be derived by Eq. (\ref{mu-phi}), with